underpig1/octos/docs/guides/config.md

 ### `description`
 **Type:** `string`
-A short description of the mod' purpose or features.
+A short description of the mod's purpose or features.

 ### `image`
 **Type:** `string`
+Path within the mod folder to the card image to be shown in the Octos app.
+Typically a stylistic/aesthetic image that doesn't necessarily represent the mod as it appears on the wallpaper.
+Use the `preview` field to specify a more accurate image/animation.

+### `preview`
+**Type:** `string`
-Path to the card image to be shown in the Octos explore page.
+Path within the mod folder to the preview image/animated gif to be shown in the Octos explore page.
+Typically more like an accurate representation of how the mod will appear as a wallpaper.

 ### `entry`
 **Type:** `string`